 Rehearing of Alabama Aerospace and Aviation Birmingham

 Attorney Knight explained that Alabama Aerospace and Aviation is being granted a rehearing on merit pursuant to Alabama Administrative Code.
-Their first replication application was denied in May.
+Their first replication-application was denied in May.

 Alabama Aerospace and Aviation representative Rubin Morris shared a presentation with the commission in support of their replication application.
 Co-Chairman Knight asked for questions/comments.
 Questions: 1.How many students do you have currently?
 Response: 194,